 The Dakota Access Pipeline (DAPL) is a prime example of how our country can become energy secure again.
-The system transports nearly 600,000 barrels of oil per day, originating in North Dakota and extending through South Dakota, Iowa, and Illinois.
+The system transports can transport up to 750,000 barrels of oil per day, originating in North Dakota and extending through South Dakota, Iowa, and Illinois.

 Since beginning operation in 2017, DAPL has proven to be one of the world’s safest, most efficient pipelines.
 In fact, it played a key role in allowing the United States to, once again, become a net petroleum exporter in late 2019.
 The first time we achieved this feat since 1949.

 The US needs more pipelines to help get energy to the market, meet our domestic demand, and reduce fuel prices.